XML Input

 What is XML to Rust Converter?

 Working with Rust and need structs from XML?
-This tool generates clean Rust code with serde support.
+This tool generates clean Rust code with serde support following the W3C XML specification.
 Perfect for Rust projects where you're working with XML data from APIs or config files.

-Instead of manually writing Rust structs and serde attributes, paste your XML and get ready-to-use code.
+Instead of manually writing Rust structs and serde attributes, paste your XML (eXtensible Markup Language) and get ready-to-use code.
 The converter handles nested structures, Option types, and all the Rust-specific details automatically.

 1